“Character is a more treasured possession than money, status, intellect or beauty”-Adam Senex

 Truth is we may have started to workout because we have low self-esteem, to make ourselves intimidating and more secure behind some muscles.
 Even because we felt inferior to others in some way due to our outward appearance.
 There are many highly motivating but quite sad reasons why we are drawn into changing ourselves and to think they are all good is naive to say the least.

 Personally, I began because I am a highly sensitive person and being over 6′ tall and male in a society that needs me to be extrovert and strong in every way.
 And with a Father that valued the macho man type expected when I was young I took the only path I felt allowed me to be both individual and made me appear to be what I was expected to be and that was bodybuilding.
 I got to create my body and at the same time play the game expected of me at that time.
 I built a coat of armour.
 In hindsight it did deter many guys that were trying to prove themselves but equally attracted challenges from that same mentality.
-I was still a non-violent sensitive guy that happened to be 6′ 3″ and 270lb’s.
+I was still a non-violent sensitive introverted guy that happened to be 6′ 3″ and 270lb’s.

 My reasons for continuing to workout now have changed and my philosophy has matured but I am kidding nobody with my reason for starting my lifelong passion.
 I see that same motivating factor in most of the younger guys at the gym in the 21st century.
-In a nutshell – an attempt to become bullett proof and to gain power over others without conflict.
+In a nutshell – an attempt to become bullet proof and to gain power over others without conflict.

 MY PHILOSOPHY TODAY HAS EVOLVED INTO SOMETHING RADICALLY DIFFERENT AND MUCH MORE INNOVATIVE.

 And this is subject to constant change and hopefully progress.

 - REFUSAL – to be the conditioned automaton that society expects me to be as a normal man of my age and type!
 Even more so for Julie my wife.